dineshannayya/riscduino_dcore/README.md

 Following Design changes are done on the basic version of syntacore RISC core
 ```
    * Some of the sv syntex are changed to standard verilog format to make compatibile with opensource tool iverilog & yosys
-   * local Instruction Memory is increased from 4 to 8 location
+   * local Instruction Memory depth increased from 4 to 8 location
-   * Instruction Request are changed from Single word to 4 Word Burst
+   * Instruction Mem Request are changed from Single word to 4 Word Burst
    * Multiplication and Divsion are changed to improve timing
    * Additional pipe line stages added to improve the RISC timing closure near to 50Mhz
    * 2KB instruction cache